justinjiajia/cloud_security/labs/lab_2.md

 Now, refresh the tab, and the Web page should now be accessible again.

-# Task 5: Terminate your instance
+# Task 5: Terminate your EC2 instances

 Remember to terminate all running EC2 instances in your console to avoid unnecessary charges and clean up resources.